EMLab/emlab-generation/README.md

 Code developed by and (C)copyright of TU Delft.
 Research developed by *TU Delft, faculty Technology Policy and Management, Energy & Industry Section*

-Please contact e.j.l.chappin@tudelft.nl to get involved in this project.
+Please contact Emile Chappin, e.j.l.chappin@tudelft.nl to get involved in this project.

 Supported by:
 * Energy Delta Gas Research program, project A1 – Understanding gas sector intra-market and inter-market interactions